Find Trade Colleges

 $4,434 Average Tuition & Fees

-In-state students pay an average of $4,434 in tuition and fees if they attend GRC full time.
-If you are from out of state, expect to pay an average of $4,916.
+Students from Washington who attend GRC full time pay an average of $4,434 in tuition and fees.
+Out-of-state students pay an average of $4,916.
 Of those students who received their degree, 39% were women.

 GRC does have options available for those who want to take online classes.
 You will need to check with the school to see if they are available for your specific major.
-In fact, around 88% of the undergraduate population registered for at least one online class in 2020-2021.
+To give an idea of how popular online courses are at the school, 88% of undergraduates took at least one course online in 2020-2021.

 #14